FAQs

 Where is the sovereign territory of the Myeong Commonwealth located?

-However, the Commonwealth denies the validity of the First Convention of Peking of 1860, under which the Manju Daecheongguk (대청국) outrageously ceded to Tsarist Russia a 32-km sq Korean territory, Nokdundo (녹둔도), without the knowledge, let alone consent of the Daemyeong Kingdom of Joseon, the predecessor of the Daehan Empire, whose cultural legacy and imperial lineage the Myeong Commonwealth inherits.
+However, the Myeong Commonwealth denies the validity of the First Convention of Peking of 1860, under which the Manchu Daecheongguk (대청국) outrageously ceded to Tsarist Russia a 32-km sq Korean territory, Nokdundo (녹둔도), without the knowledge, let alone consent of the Daemyeong Kingdom of Joseon, the predecessor of the Daehan Empire, whose cultural legacy and imperial lineage the Myeong Commonwealth inherits.
 Therefore, it can be said that, in principle, Nokdundo is a de jure possession of the Daehan Empire, whose micronational successor is none other than the Myeong Commonwealth.
-The Commonwealth, nonetheless, has absolutely no intention to exercise actual control over that piece of land by any means.
+The Myeong Commonwealth, nonetheless, has absolutely no intention to exercise actual control over that piece of land by any means.

 Does the Myeong Commonwealth have its own Constitution?

-Full citizens aged 18 and above may need to pay taxes, whenever required, which will form part of the Commonwealth's annual budget, supporting the confederation's objectives and operations.
+Full citizens aged 18 and above need to pay taxes, whenever required, which will form part of the Myeong Commonwealth's annual budget, supporting the confederation's objectives and operations.
 The House of the Peoples of the Commonwealth Assembly makes decisions on budget allocations, covering administrative costs, events, and parliamentary sessions.
 Notice that His Majesty's Government has never taxed Full Citizens since the Founding of the Myeong Commonwealth in August Seongchi 1 (2023).

-Can children become full citizens of the Myeong Commonwealth?
+Can children become Full Citizens of the Myeong Commonwealth?

 Does the Myeong Commonwealth lay any claims over territories controlled by South Korea and North Korea?